tobiasbriones/blog/ds/ddo-and-power-bi-overview/index.md

 ### Data Sources

 Power BI allows to use a great amount of data sources to work with the data contained in those files or databases.
-The following approaches are to be considered when adding a new dataset or creating a new project:

 Popular data sources used are: